ImErvin/Groupd-BackEnd/README.md

 MongoDB is a NoSQL, open source database that uses a document-oriented data model.
 Instead of using tables and rows as in relational databases, MongoDB is built on an architecture of collections and documents.
 Documents comprise sets of key-value pairs and are the basic unit of data in MongoDB.

+The team had no experience with using MongoDB in the past and we decided that it would be a great opprotunity to learn such an up and coming database.
+MongoDB has grown rapidly and is the leading NoSQL database, for this reason we decided it was a good idea to tackle this new technology and see what it's all about!

 **Why ExpressJS and Mongoose**
+The reason behind using ExpressJS was because [ImErvin](https://github.com/ImErvin) decided to use the MEAN stack as the web stack for the web application and [taraokelly](https://github.com/taraokelly) was goiing to use Angualar2 with Ionic2 which compliments the MEAN stack.
+Node.js is very fast and efficient for processesing a large amount of requests, and if the application was to scale, node.js would play a great role in allowing it to do so.
+Express.js is the main framework available for Node.js so it was a no brainer to stick with the popular choice.

-Mongoose and ExpressJS were chosen as, together, they are known to be a very efficient method of creating RESTful APIs.
+Mongoose and ExpressJS were chosen as a pair because together they are known to be a very efficient method of creating RESTful APIs.
 A RESTful API holds no state of the requester and simply recieves requests and responds to those requests.
-ExpressJS and Mongoose were chosen because of their synergy and because the application is built using the MEAN stack.
+A RESTful approach to designing an API is the modern approach and as a team we deicded it would be a challenging task to tackle.

 The heavy lifting is done by mongoose when working with MongoDB and because of the time limitation, mongoose was the right choice to get a quick and efficient prototype up and running.
-Combined with Express, it was very fun and interesting to learn and understand why a RESTful approach to HTTP is so popular.
+Mongoose and Express have great synergy when it comes to quickly parsing a datbase and responding to server requests and they are both popular and modern technologies.

 ## Issues

 + Due to time limitations we decided to store the comments in the project document, rather the comments as a seperate document with a reference to it in the project document.

 ## The API Routes
-The API is hosted on port 8080 with a prefix '/api'.
+The API is hosted on localhost on port 8080 with a prefix '/api'.

 ### Users